gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ## Story: Build debug and release variants of a native component

 TBD

+## Story: Convenient configuration of compiler and linker settings

+### Open issues

+- Add a hook to allow the generated compiler and linker command-line options to be tweaked before forking.
+- Add properties to set macros and include directories for a binary, allow these to be set as toolchain specific compiler args (ie -D and -I) as well.
+- Add properties to set system libs and lib directories for a binary, allow these to be set as toolchain specific linker args (ie -l and -L) as well.
+- Add set methods for each of these properties.
+- Split the compiler and linker settings out to separate types.

 ## Story: Include Windows resource files in binaries